• Login | Contact Us: +39 3492128234

 It is important to prepare the tobacco before packing so that it has an even texture and to fill the bowl evenly, no matter what degree of brokenness is preferred.
 (The more fully-rubbed -- meaning gently separated -- a tobacco, the faster it will burn.
 Similarly, it is true that the thinner the cut, the faster it will burn).

 The more moist tobaccos should be packed more loosely than normal so they won‘t pack down densely enough to prevent a good draft.
 The ideal is to have the tobacco draw firmly, with a little resistance, throughout the smoke.
 The smoker may be able barely to hear a little hissing through the pipe as it is smoked.
-Too firm and the tobacco won‘t burn at all or one small spot will burn hot and maybe wet as the smoker puffs hard to keep it going; too loose and the tobacco will burn inconsistently and unevenly, perhaps causing the bowl to overheat in spots and moisture to condense. ... (to be continued)
+Too firm and the tobacco won‘t burn at all or one small spot will burn hot and maybe wet as the smoker puffs hard to keep it going; too loose and the tobacco will burn inconsistently and unevenly, perhaps causing the bowl to overheat in spots and moisture to condense. ... (to be continued)"

 Next articles: How to Smoke Flake Tobacco - part II